 Her work as cinematographer include many award-winning films — MARGARITA, WITH A STRAW, JACK & DIANE, TREELESS MOUNTAIN, TIME OUT, SALT, and LIV.

-Jay is available for visits on Oahu.
+Available for school visits on Oahu.